Hlinka Gretzky Cup: Showcasing the Future of Hockey

 - Three 20-minute periods with stop-time rules apply.

-- If tied at the end of regulation in knockout rounds, games go to:
+- If games are tied at the end of regulation:

 - The tournament is officiated under IIHF rules, with some minor modifications made at the discretion of host federations.